SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-23-entering-the-brave-new-world-of-vr.markdown

 ### Con’s

-- For once I am stumped.&nbsp; I simply have nothing bad to say on this title.
+- For once I am stumped.
+I simply have nothing bad to say on this title.
 Fantastic effort!

 > ## [Get this book here](http://bit.ly/1KwUngx) – Use code UVRP50 to get 50% off the list price